schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 Red: Target fraction of component $B$.
 ```

-It is important to note that in advanced chromatographic process configurations outlet chromatograms can be much more complex than the example shown in {numref}`Fig. %s <chromatogram_fractionation>` and that multiple sections of the chromatogram may represent suitable fractions $j$ for collecting one target component $i$.
+It is important to note that in advanced chromatographic process configurations outlet chromatograms can be much more complex than the example shown in {numref}`chromatogram_fractionation` and that multiple sections of the chromatogram may represent suitable fractions $j$ for collecting one target component $i$.
 Moreover, flow sheets can have multiple outlets $k$ that have to be fractionated simultaneously, and the volumetric flow rate $Q_k$ at the outlets may depend on time.
 These aspects are considered by defining the total product amount of a component $i$ as.